jacmoe/emacs.d/README.md

 If you have an older version installed, you need to install a new version.
 Version 27.2 is recommended, but 27.1 will do.

+If you do not want to upgrade your version of Emacs, you can comment out the `vertico` section of `init.el`, but upgrading is going to be worth the trouble!

 ### Fonts ###

 Install Open Sans if it's not already installed on your system.